junga-com/bg-atom-utils/README.md

 This is an NPM Package that provides utilities to for writing Atom plugins.

+It extends many of the objects found at atom.* in the global namespace by providing PollyfillObjectMixin classes that are installed when the first atom package that depends on this package is loaded.

 See the atom package bg-atom-packageDev (WIP) which (will) demonstrate how to use this package and provide some tools for development.

 ### Classes